 We use two types at Andrew Birch Photography - 'strictly necessary' and 'functionality' cookies.

 You can find out more about each cookie category below.

 1. Strictly Necessary Cookies.

 We use this type of cookie.
 These cookies are essential as they enable you to move around a website and use its features, such as accessing logged in or secure areas.
 We use a cookie in this category that is necessary for the captcha to function on our email forms.
 This cookie is a 'functionality' cookie but is also 'strictly necessary' as emails cannot be sent when this cookie is denied through your web browser settings.
-This cookie does not store any data related to you.
+This cookie does not store any data related to you or your email message.

 2. Performance Cookies.

 We do not use this type of cookie.
 These cookies collect information about how you have used a website, for example, they can be used to store usage and performance related data on your computer thus placing less strain on the websites backend infrastructure.
 They can also be used to check if you have logged in recently and serve you with fresher content than they would for a user who has not logged in recently.
 They can also be used to track aggregate website usage and experiment with new features and changes on a website.
 The information collected is used to improve how the website or service works.